-Participants will be randomly allocated to one of two groups: the new treatment group (high volume saline injection + steroid and local anaesthetic) or the active comparator group (just steroid and local anaesthetic injection).
-Both the participant and the doctor will not know which injection is being given.
-Each participant will have a stretching exercise regime demonstrated to them and will receive an advice booklet on how to recover following the injection.
-After the injection has been given, the participant will return and outcome measures will again be recorded.
-This allows us to fairly compare the symptoms in the 2 groups.
-The doctor will then reveal which injection was received.
-If the participant still has symptoms at this time and they belonged to the comparator group, they will be offered the saline injection at this time.
-We will then follow all participants up again after another 6 weeks and again 9 months later to see if symptoms are recurring at all.
+Participants are randomly allocated to one of two groups: the new treatment group (high volume saline injection + steroid and local anaesthetic) or the active comparator group (just steroid and local anaesthetic injection).
+Each participant has a stretching exercise regime demonstrated to them and receives an advice booklet on how to recover following the injection.
+After the injection has been given, the participant returns and outcome measures are again recorded to compare the symptoms in the two groups.
+The doctor then reveals which injection was received.
+If the participant still has symptoms at this time and they belong to the comparator group, they are offered the saline injection at this time.
+All participants are followed up again after another 6 weeks and again 9 months later to see if symptoms are recurring at all.

 What are the possible benefits and risks of participating?

-Pilot research has shown a possible relief of symptoms from the saline injection.
-They will also have access to high quality rehabilitation advice at their appointments.
-A helpline number is given to all participants and calls will usually be returned within 24 hours.
+Early research has shown a possible relief of symptoms from the saline injection.
+Participants also have access to high quality rehabilitation advice at their appointments.
+A helpline number is given to all participants and calls are usually returned within 24 hours.
 The risk of infection following soft tissue injections is usually around 1 in 2000.
 Any participant receiving a second injection would be exposed to this risk a second time.
-There is a theoretical risk of heel cord rupture, although this has never been reported and has never happened to our knowledge in our clinical service.
+There is a theoretical risk of heel cord rupture, although this has never been reported.

 Where is the study run from?